River flooding in Calgary

 Flood mitigation projects

 Calgary is better prepared today for flood events like the one in 2013.
-We’ve taken steps to reduce Calgary’s exposure to flood damage that have reduced our flood risk by more than 50%.
+We’ve taken steps to reduce Calgary’s exposure to flood damage that have reduced our flood risk by 55%.
 Learn more about our short and long-term actions.